Abstract

 A canvas covered in paint from edge to edge and from corner to corner, in which each area of the composition is given equal attention and significance.

-In the visual arts, appropriation is the intentional borrowing, copying, and alteration of preexisting images and objects.
+As an artistic strategy, the intentional borrowing, copying, and alteration of preexisting images, objects, and ideas.

-Informal movement in architecture and the decorative arts that championed the unity of the arts, the experience of the individual craftsperson, and the qualities of materials and construction in the work itself.
+Informal movement in design and architecture that championed the unity of the arts, the experience of the individual craftsperson, and the qualities of materials and construction in the work itself.
+Emphasis was placed on simple, functional forms and the use of local materials and time-tested traditions of construction.

 French for “popular workshop,” the renegade print workshop established at Paris's École des Beaux-Arts during nationwide protests in France in May 1968.
 The workshop created new images daily to respond to events.